Cherreads

 "And I want that," he whispered.
 "I want you.
 I want a life where I get to choose you."

-"But lately… you feel like a dream I'm not worthy to chase."
+He let out a deep, shaking breath.
+"But lately… you feel like a dream I'm not worthy to chase.
+I— I really like you, Natsuki."

+Her eyes glistened.
+A tear finally slipped free, tracking a clean line down her cheek.
 She placed a hand on his cheek, thumb brushing the faint sleepless shadow beneath his eye.

-She took a breath—a fragile, deliberate steadying one.
+She took a breath.
+A fragile, deliberate steadying one.

-"When the world tries to pull you apart… you'll reach for me first."
+"Promise me something," she murmured, her gaze unwavering.
+"If, or when the world tries to pull you apart… you'll reach for me first."

 His breath trembled against hers.

 "I will," Damon whispered fiercely.
-"Every time."
+"Every time.
+If you promise me the same thing too."
+Damon requested.

 She nodded slowly, the fierce light returning to her eyes.